cmp-202/ssh2shell/README.md

 1. Add handller functions to the host object (See requirments at start of readme).
  * These event handlers will only be run for that host config.
  * They are not bound to the class instance so can't use `this` keyword or `this.emit()`.
- * It is possible to run the sshObj.msg.send function directly if the sshObj is passed into the event as a parameter.
+ * Variables and functions like `sshObj.msg.send` are available through the sshObj if passed into the event as a parameter.
- * Connect, ready and close are not available for definition in the hosts object.
+ * Connect, ready, error and close are not available for definition in the hosts object.

 2. Add handlers to the class instance which will be run every time the event is triggered for all hosts.
  * Emit can be run using `this.emit('eventName', parameters)`